Arthur Guinness: Politics and religion

 Guinness was politically active throughout his life, both as a supporter of his cousin-in-law Henry Gratton and as a member of the Dublin Corporation.
 He was additionally a lifelong member and secretary of the Kildare Knot, a dining club made up of wealthy individuals regardless of religion.
 During his tenure, the Knot was involved with the Irish Volunteers, a patriotic militia group dedicated to defending Ireland from potential French invaders.
 Guinness's primary political positions, however, concerned the rights of Catholics to fully participate in Irish politics and society.
 In addition to personally hiring Catholics for his brewery, and by accounts treating them fairly, Guinness advocated to overturn laws that restricted the ability of Catholics to enter certain professions, and as a member of the Royal Dublin Society, he argued for economic developments that would positively affect lower-class Catholics in agriculture and domestic industry.
-He was opposed, however, to the Irish Rebellion of 1798, an uprising of Presbyterian radicals who wished to overthrow British rule in Ireland.
-Guinness disliked both the economic disruption that the rebellion brought, as well as the violence it incurred.
+He was opposed, however, to the Irish Rebellion of 1798, a rebellion of Presbyterian radicals who wished to overthrow British rule in Ireland.
+Guinness disliked both the economic disruption that the rebellion brought, as well as the violence.
 His son John was wounded in the fighting, further incurring the Guinness family's disapproval.
 Guinness's opposition to the rebellion garnered the ire of Irish Catholics and nationalists, who subsequently referred to his beer as his "black Protestant porter".